Rotary Youth Exchange builds peace.

 The other thing to consider is preparing for college and having the coursework required to apply to the colleges on your wish list.
 The University of California and California State University systems employ a so-called A-G requirements for admission into their schools.
 These A-G requirements are often higher than a high school's minimum graduation requirements.
 Most other state university systems have very similar requirements to the California A-G requirements, however, your dream out-of-state university, private college or impacted field of study may have different minimum requirements.

-The universities to which you apply with assess your American high school transcript and your foreign high school transcript and determine which courses meet their admission standards.
+The universities to which you apply will assess your American high school transcript and your foreign high school transcript and determine which courses meet their admission standards.

 What about transcripts from the overseas school?